TomfromBerlin/bashrc/README.md

 `PS1='\[\e[0;38;5;42m\]\D{}\n\[\e[0;1;38;5;40m\]\u\[\e[0;38;5;226m\]@\[\e[0;38;5;35m\]\H\[\e[0;38;5;41m\]/\[\e[0;38;5;77m\]\W\[\e[0;38;5;77m\]/\[\e[0;38;5;27m\]$\[\e[0;5m\]_\[\e[0m\]'`

 That is a bunch of cryptic strings.
+There are escape codes and color codes and you almost have to study rocket science to read and understand it fluently.
+My .bashrc contains a little explanation of escape codes (the most important only) in German und English.
+So you don't have to crawl the web to get startet.

 But there are some awesome guys around that will help you.
 One of them is [Scriptim](]https://github.com/Scriptim/) and he made a phantastic tool: the [Bash Prompt Generator](https://github.com/Scriptim/bash-prompt-generator).
 You can use this tool to preformat your prompt and afterwards you can change colors into a human readable format.
 How this works you can learn while studying the file `/bashcfg/.colors`.
 The code for the prompt in my .bashrc looks like this: